Notice of Privacy Practices

 Request Confidential Communications

-You have the right to request that we send your health information by alternative means or to an alternative address and we will accommodate reasonable requests.
+You have the right to request that we send your PHI by alternative means or to an alternative address and we will accommodate reasonable requests.

 Copy of this Notice

-You have the right to obtain a paper copy of this Notice upon request.
+You have the right to obtain a paper copy of this Notice upon request even if you have received it electronically.

 How to Exercise Your Rights